DiPT: Use and effects

 In terms of its psychedelic-type effects, DiPT is said to produce only auditory changes.
 One report observed auditory changes but no effects whatsoever in a quiet environment.
 The subject remarked that if they were deaf, they would have assumed that DiPT was an inactive compound.
 The drug is specifically said to produce no visual changes at all or that visual effects with it are non-existent.
-Relatedly, there was no visual distortion with DiPT at any time and there was no closed-eye imagery.
+Accordingly, there was no visual distortion with DiPT at any time and there was no closed-eye imagery.
 The drug is said to lack the intense sensory disturbances or hallucinogenic effects characteristic of other psychedelics like dimethyltryptamine (DMT) and psilocybin.
 Relatedly, DiPT produces no changes in vision, taste, or smell.
 Additionally, it is said to produce little to no euphoria.
 Moreover, its experience was described as passive and neutral rather than as pleasant or unpleasant, or that it had a somewhat neutral–negative response.
 Because of its lack of classical psychedelic-like effects, some authors have gone so far as to conclude that DiPT "distorts auditory perception and does not produce psychedelic effects".
 Aside from hallucinogenic-related effects, DiPT is said to produce lethargy and a desire to lie down and remain that way, which are particularly prominent during the peak.
 It is also reported to cause distance between oneself and one's surroundings and/or feelings, with these effects neither being disturbing nor stimulating.
 Owing to its selective auditory effects, the outcomes of DiPT experiences may be less dependent on set and setting than those of other psychedelics.

 The drug is said to be relatively free of autonomic side effects and toxicity indications.
 There are no changes in vital signs or motor coordination, although it was reported to cause handwriting impairment.
 It causes slight ear pressure as if the eustachian tubes are clogged.
 DiPT is also anecdotally claimed to produce tinnitus as a side effect.
 In addition, it causes mild diarrhea, mild nausea, muscular hyperreflexia, and slight pupil dilation.
 There were no changes in appetite and no sleep disruption.